node-organic/angelscripts-dockerbuild/README.md

 * `mode` - either `production` || `development`, used for `npm install`
 * `runCmd` - value representing a command to be run on container start, usually `npm run start` or similar.

+Controlling points:

+* `packagejson.common_dependencies` Array of repo relative paths to be `npm install`-ed
+* `packagejson.engines.node` String indicating node version to be used, defaults to `11.0.1`
+* `cellDNA.cellKind` equal to `webcell` will render nginx:latest based Dockerfile

 ### `angel publish`

 Publishes already build container to cell's registry.

+Data points:

+* `cellDNA.registry` String having value of registry to be published at

 ### `angel cp :src :dest`